Accenture slashes 19,000 jobs worldwide - KTVZ

 Accenture plans to slash 19,000 jobs worldwide as it attempts to cut costs amid a gloomy economic picture.

-The Irish-American professional services company said in a Thursday filing that it would spend $1.2 billion in severance to cut 2.5% of its workforce over the next 18 months, and another $300 million by consolidating its office space.
+The Irish-American professional services company said in a Thursday filing that it would spend $1.2 billion in severance to cut 2.5% of its workforce over the next 18 months, and another $300 million to consolidate its office space.

-More than half of the axed roles would affect its back-office staff, the company said.
+More than half of the axed roles would be among back-office staff, the company said.

 Accenture, which has 738,000 employees globally, said in its latest quarterly report to the Securities and Exchange Commission that it continues to hire, but had “initiated actions to streamline [its] operations and transform our non-billable corporate functions to reduce costs.”